Boating Safety (Education)

 - Take and pass the final exam.

-- Print out your permanent Michigan boating safety certificate once you have successfully completed the course, passed the exam and paid the course fee (pay only when you pass).
+- Print out your permanent Michigan boating safety certificate once you have successfully completed the course and passed the exam.

 Earn your boating safety certificate in a classroom-based course:

 Visit the DNR's Recreational Safety Education Class Database and select the class type (Marine) and county in the drop-down lists.

 The U.S. Coast Guard Auxiliary and United States Power Squardon, DBA America's Boating Club provide instruction to boaters at all levels (fundamental to the advanced courses).
 Some of these classes will give you the knowledge you need to obtain a boating safety certificate and may be fee based.

 Although there are some people who do not need to obtain a boating safety certificate to legally operate a boat or personal watercraft, Michigan conservation officers and county sheriffs encourage all persons operating boats in Michigan to enroll in a course.